Dale Dodrill: Professional career

 Dodrill was drafted by the Pittsburgh Steelers in Round 6 of the 1951 NFL draft.
-During his 9-year career with the Pittsburgh Steelers, Dodrill posted career numbers of 10 interceptions and 11 recovered fumbles.
+During his nine-year career with the Pittsburgh Steelers, Dodrill posted career numbers of 10 interceptions and 11 recovered fumbles.
 One fumble recovery was returned for a touchdown.
 Dodrill was voted to the NFL Pro Bowl four times (1954, 1955, 1956, 1958) and named First-team All-Pro in 1954.

 In 2007, Dodrill was honored by the Pittsburgh Steelers during their 75th Season Celebration.
 Dodrill was named to the Pittsburgh Steelers Legends team as one of the Steelers’ best players from the pre-1970 era.
 Dodrill was inducted into the Pittsburgh Pro Football Hall of Fame in 2016.

 Coaching career

-After retiring from pro football, Dodrill coached the Defensive Line for the Denver Broncos from 1960–63 and again in 1966.
+After retiring from pro football, Dodrill coached the defensive line for the Denver Broncos from 1960 to 1963 and again in 1966.

 Later and personal life

 Dodrill married Janette Briggs on February 28, 1954.
 The couple has three sons, Garrett, Michael and David.
 In 1961, Dodrill started Dodrill Insurance in Denver, Colorado.
 After building a successful business, Dodrill sold Dodrill Insurance to his sons in 1991.
 Michael died in 1964 and Janette in 2015.